13 Painting Mistakes Commonly Made by Beginners

 Mistake #4 Painting Similar or Equidistant Objects

-There is one simple rule in composition that always applies: keep all intervals varied.
+There is one simple rule that always applies in a composition: keep all intervals varied.
 That means you should apply variety to all things, in order to keep the viewer interested and moving around the picture.

 In landscape, vary the shape and size of your trees, vary the greens you are using, and vary the intervals in space between objects.